-The Company recorded \$1,494,834 in oil and natural gas property impairment during the year ended January 31, 2022, compared to \$nil recorded during the 2021 fiscal year.
-In 2022, the Company wrote off the previously capitalized cost of \$1,494,834 related to the Mount Evans project, as no substantive expenditure on further exploration has been planned and the Company has abandoned the project.
+In 2022, the Company wrote off the previously capitalized cost of \$1,494,834 related to the Mount Evans project, as no substantive expenditure on further exploration had been planned and the Company had abandoned the project.
+The impairment recorded for the current fiscal year was \$378,609 related to the Pratt County project.